Jump to content

 Recommended Posts

-• Details on what you did, what happened, and what you expected to happen.
-A short video of the steps with the debugger open may help to find the problem faster.
+More information is always welcome.
+A short video of the steps with the debugger open may help to identify the problem faster.

 • 1 month later...